Giswater/giswater_qgis_plugin/CONTRIBUTING.md

 - Set up Git.
 - Follow GitHub flow.
 - Collaborate with pull requests.
-- Review [working in the docs repository](https://github.com/Giswater/docs) for navigating our codebase.
+- Review [working in the docs repository](https://github.com/giswater/docs) for navigating our codebase.

 ### Choose the Repository

 To make a new code contribution, select the appropriate repository:

-- For documentation, use the [Docs repository](https://github.com/Giswater/docs).
+- For documentation, use the [Docs repository](https://github.com/giswater/docs).
-- For the Python QGIS Plugin, use the [QGIS Plugin repository](https://github.com/Giswater/giswater_qgis_plugin).
+- For the Python QGIS Plugin, use the [QGIS Plugin repository](https://github.com/giswater/plugin).
-- For database models, use the [Database Model repository](https://github.com/Giswater/giswater_dbmodel).

 ### Make Changes Locally